help-me-mom/ng-mocks/README.md

 [![Build Status](https://travis-ci.org/ike18t/ng-mocks.png?branch=master)](https://travis-ci.org/ike18t/ng-mocks)
 [![npm version](https://badge.fury.io/js/ng-mocks.svg)](https://badge.fury.io/js/ng-mocks)

-# ngMocks
+# ngMocks - ease of mocking annoying dependencies in Angular unit tests

-Helper function for creating mocks for test in Angular.
+Helper functions for creating mocks of components, directives, pipes, providers and modules for tests in Angular.

 The current version can be used and has been tested on: